 - Calvin will establish criteria to maximize effective use of partnerships with other Christian colleges, universities, and seminaries in areas such as faculty, student, or curricular exchanges.

-- Enhance partnerships that fulfill the college's broader mission in community.
+- Enhance partnerships that fulfill the University's broader mission in community.

 - Calvin will review its partnership with churches and other Christian organizations in key areas of expertise, such as public health, social justice, sustainability, anti-racism, and leadership development, to maximize its ability to fulfill its mission.